European Journal of Physics (IOP) papers

 - Real-metric spacetime own-surfaces hosting nongeodesic radar paths crossing ‘hemix’ own-lines and shared velocity helices (2019)

 The Real-metric spacetime own-surfaces paper’s Introduction section referred to the static gravitational field discussed by Einstein in his 1912 paper (reference ).
 Such a constant ‘background’ one-dimensional gravity field could be created by an infinite radius thin disk.
 Independently of its distance from the disk, as easily shown, any small object would be subject to a fixed acceleration a = 2πGωh along the disk’s axis, G being the universal gravitational constant, ω the disk’s mass density per unit volume and h being the disk’s thickness—necessarily negligible compared with any object’s distance.
-Acceleration a however is that with respect to the inertial reference frame of the disk itself.
-This differs from any medium’s constituent’s own-[proper]acceleration α in a comoving frame which, as well known, relates as a = α/γ3.
-For α to remain constant the infinite radius disk thickness h would have to be caused to dynamically decrease by 1/γ3, in a manner accommodating gravitational time lags proportional to differing radial distances.
+Acceleration a however is that with respect to the inertial reference frame of the disk itself which differs from any medium’s constituent’s own-[proper]acceleration α in a comoving frame.
 Accordingly, the paper’s ‘homogeneously accelerating’ medium case is not fully equivalent to Einstein’s static field scenario.

 Hence in the Introduction section’s 3rd paragraph, ‘replicates’ should read ‘approximately replicates’; four lines after equation (26) ‘idealised’ should read ‘approximately idealised’; and ‘exactly’ in the paper’s 5th last paragraph should be replaced by ‘approximated by’.